 - Import to Lightroom as normal

-- Make a collection
+- Make a new collection for the roll

 - Fix rotations

-- Add to All Film Shots
+- Add to the All Film Shots collection as well

 File ordering should already be correct thanks to AnalogExif